 We work with third parties to manufacture and supply the components of the implantable stimulator and external stimulator.
 The initial assembly of the different electronics components is done by different external suppliers.
 The final assembly of the external stimulator and the final manufacturing step of the implantable stimulator, the silicone molding, are done internally by our manufacturing teams in the clean rooms at our facilities in Tel Aviv, Israel, and Milmort, Belgium.
-The capacity of our facilities in Tel Aviv and Milmort is expected to cover our expected product demand for 2023.
+The capacity of our facilities in Tel Aviv and Milmort is expected to cover our expected clinical and European commercial product demand for 2024.
+We are working with a U.S. third party manufacturer to cover our expected future U.S. commercial product demand.